C23-PS449/CloudSpace/README.md

    img = Image.open(io.BytesIO(image_bytes))
    img = img.resize((100,100), Image.NEAREST)
    pred_img = predict_label(img)
-   return pred_img
+   return jsonify({"prediction": pred_img})

-This is the /predict endpoint that accepts GET or POST methods.
+This is the /predict endpoint that accepts POST methods.
 When an image is submitted via a POST request, it is uploaded, resized to 100x100 pixels, and then predicted using the predict_label function.
 The prediction label is then returned as a response from the API.

 #Running applications